 Interested applicants are encouraged to read the below information carefully.
 If you meet the eligibility requirement, please click on the link at the bottom to access the application form.
-Complete all fields and upload the required documents, preferably as PDFs.
+Complete all fields and upload the required documents as PDFs.
 If you have any questions regarding the application or the scholarship, please contact us here.
-This scholarship application will close on November 4th 2016 at 11:59 PM
+This scholarship application will close on November 6, 2017 at noon 12:00 PM EST.

 "Google’s education and scholarship programs aim to inspire and help students become future leaders in computing and technology by breaking down the barriers that prevent them from entering these fields.
 Partnering with Student Veterans of America allows us to support student veterans in their academic careers and beyond.
 Google is proud to support the veteran community through the Google SVA - Scholarship."